Updated: Jan 12

 A traditional pinball machine is a box of roughly five bajillion moving parts.
 If you've ever owned one, you know they can be a maintenance nightmare.
 Virtual pinball came into its own with the advent of wide-screen LCD displays which can mimic a pinball playfield.
 As graphical processing power increased over time, virtual pinball became more attractive as a low-hassle alternative to the "real thing."
 (While playing, your brain doesn't know the difference.)

 I'm not being compensated by AtGames for this review.
 In fact, I long fought the desire to write a time-consuming article about the Legends Pinball!
 But I couldn't shake it, so here we are.
 I've had the Legends Pinball in my home arcade for long enough to be objective.
 It's become the most played of the fifteen machines, the others being classic video games.
 Maybe the novelty will wear off, but with so much variety available in one unit, it'll be a while.
+UPDATE: A year has passed, and my AtGames Legends Pinball is still getting almost-daily play.

 At just under $700, the AtGames Legends Pinball brings the once technically-imposing and/or expensive virtual pinball to the masses, boasting twenty-two preinstalled Gottleib tables ranging from the fifties to the nineties: